lrjohn/lrjohn/README.md

 - 👀 I’m interested in ...
 Graphics/Networking/Servers/Games
 - 🌱 I’m currently learning ...
 Azure/OpenTK/C#
 - 💞️ I’m looking to collaborate on ...
 Whatever!
-- 📫 How to reach me ...
-Can't you reach me here?
+- 📫 How to reach me ... lrjgithub@outlook.com

 <!---
 lrjohn/lrjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.